 - Suburban segments tend to consist of communities located on the outskirts of cities and can often be found in the core neighbourhoods of smaller cities and larger towns

-- Rural segments reflect areas that are smaller than towns and include very small towns, villages, hamlets, and rural farms and isolated areas
+- Rural segments reflect areas that are smaller than towns and include very small towns, villages, hamlets, rural farms and isolated areas

 The ranking of Social Groups is based on average income (not a SESI ranking).
 Groups have a letter and number combination.
 The letters U, F, S and R stand for Urban, UrbanFringe, Suburban or Rural, while the numbers refer to income, with one indicating the highest average income for the group and seven representing the lowest.